 The Company anticipates that losses will continue for the foreseeable future.
-At September 30, 2009, the Company's accumulated deficit was approximately \$92.1 million.
+At March 31, 2010, the Company's accumulated deficit was approximately \$108.8 million.
 Our actual cash requirements may vary materially from those planned because of a number of factors including:

-- · Changes in the focus and direction of our development programs; - · Competitive and technical advances; - · Costs associated with the further development of palifosfamide, darinaparsin and indibulin; and - · Costs of filing, prosecuting, defending and enforcing any patent claims and any other intellectual property rights, or other developments.
+- · Changes in the focus and direction of our development programs; - · Competitive and technical advances; - Internal costs associated with the development of palifosfamide and indibulin and our ability to secure further financing for darinaparsin development from a partner, and - · Costs of filing, prosecuting, defending and enforcing any patent claims and any other intellectual property rights, or other developments.